We have 4 independent volunteers in Central Bedfordshire who can offer free, confidential and impartial support.

 - simplify and breakdown any jargon which may act as a barrier to effective communication

-- an IPS may take notes of agreed key actions which can be fed back to both parents and school
+- an independent volunteer may take notes of agreed key actions which can be fed back to both parents and school

-- an IPS may spend a short time with the parent at the end to discuss outcomes
+- an independent volunteer may spend a short time with the parent at the end to discuss outcomes

 - take sides